walterlootk/SKR2-Marlin-2.0.9.3-Delta/README.md

 - this 2.0.9.2 Configuration.h would now be presented in this split window.
 You can move your cursor to the redundant 2nd Configuration.h file and click on the "x" to close it.<br>
 - with this, you should be able to compare the 2.0.9.3 against the 2.0.9.2 for customised edit.<br>
 - once you are done with the changes, close the Split Editor.<P>

+If you find that, for some reasons, the PlatformIO:Build icon has disappeared from the bottom-left status bar, do this.
+Righ-click on the status bar and select PlatformIO:Toolbar.<br>

 Contents Index<br>
 ===========<P>